- What is Confirmation?

 - The Confirmation Module number corresponds to the numbered tab in your Confirmation binder.
 Keeping your lessons in that binder will help your know which Modules have been completed and which Modules you have remaining.

 - Each lesson has 3 components.
-See Outline number 3 above.
+See "How does the class flow" above.
 The success of these lessons and discussions in the faith formation of the students is very dependent upon the time that the parent chooses to invest with the student.

 - Confirmation Modules will be offered throughout the year and you are able to work through them at a pace that is helpful to your family.